 Additional notes regarding DJI data processing:

-- when working with DJI drone images we usually suggest unchecking Adaptive Camera Model Fitting option in the Align Photos dialog and during the Optimization include all the parameters except K4.
+- when working with DJI drone images we usually suggest unchecking Adaptive camera model fitting option in the Align Photos dialog;

 - if no GCPs are used for Phantom RTK projects, it may be reasonable to enable Fit additional corrections option in the Optimize Cameras dialog;